dskoda/quests/README.md

 1. Is fast to compute, as it uses only distances between atoms within an environment.
 Because the computation of descriptors is efficiently parallelized, generation of descriptors for 1.5M environments takes about 3 seconds on 56 threads (tested against Intel Xeon CLX-8276L CPUs).
-2. Can be used to generate distributions and, in combination with information theory, gives rise to entropy values.
+2. Can be used to analyze datasets for atomistic machine learning, providing quantities such as dataset entropy, diversity, information gap, and others.
-3. Is shown to recover thermodynamic quantities, order parameters, and many useful properties of information theory.
+3. Is shown to recover many useful properties of information theory, and can be used to inform dataset compression

-This package also contains metrics to quantify the diversity of a dataset using this descriptor, and tools to interface with other representations and packages.
+This package also contains tools to interface with other representations and packages.

 ## Installation